EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 {{ read_csv('mame-hotkeys.csv') }}

 * If you make any changes in the Quick Menu while in game, make sure to use one of the `Exit Emulator` hotkeys to close out of the game to ensure any changes you made are saved.
 If you use `STEAM` + the `Exit game` button, your changes **will not** be saved.

+MAME also comes with a `EmuDeck - Steam Deck Light Gun Controls` intended to be used with light gun games.
+To use this profile, apply it manually.
+For instructions, see [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).

 ***